Kagamino

 Kagamino (鏡野町, Kagamino-chō) is a town located in Tomata District, Okayama Prefecture, Japan.
-As of 31 January 2023, the town had an estimated population of 12,425 in 5633 households and a population density of 30 persons per km².
+As of 31 January 2023, the town had an estimated population of 12,425 in 5633 households and a population density of 30 persons per km2.
 The total area of the town is 419.68 sqkm.

 Geography

 Kagamino is located in north-central Okayama Prefecture.
-The Chugoku Mountains form its norther border with Tottori prefecture, with peaks of 1000 meters or more.
+The Chugoku Mountains form its northern border with Tottori prefecture, with peaks of 1000 meters or more.
 The southern part of the town is located at the western edge of the Tsuyama Basin, and the Yoshii River flows through the center of the town from north to south.